bodeolukolu/GBSapp/ReadMe.md

 ###################################################
 ploidy=2
 ```
-Since most if the parameters are hard-coded in an intuitive manner, by specifying only the ploidy levels, the pipelines determines the all the other parameters as stated below:<br />
+Since most of the parameters are hard-coded in an intuitive manner, by specifying only the ploidy levels, the pipelines determines the other parameters as stated below:<br />
-- threads: computes available number of cores (n) and n-2 correspond
+- threads: computes available number of cores (n) and and uses n-2 threads
-- defaults: walkaway=true, luster=false, reference genome ID is generated if a reference genome fasta files is provided, copy=1, paleopolyploid=false, genotype and sample missingness rate are 0.2, 2x ploidy uses minRD=6, maf=0.02, no samples are exclude and samples are considered to be unrelated.
+- defaults: walkaway=true, cluster=false, reference genome ID is generated if a reference genome fasta files is provided, copy=1, paleopolyploid=false, genotype and sample missingness rate are 0.2, 2x ploidy uses minRD=6, maf=0.02, no samples are exclude and samples are considered to be unrelated.

 ## Related Software
 - Next-Generation Sequence (NGS) data filtering